jlinoff/pam/README.md

 _PAM_ is free and open-source (FOSS) software that licensed under the MIT Licensing terms.

-Although not required, I would appreciate attibution if you decide to copy and use the source code.
+Although not required, I would appreciate attribution if you decide to copy and use the source code.

 [MIT License Terms](#https://en.wikipedia.org/wiki/MIT_License)